dibyendumajumdar/programming/paxos.md

    > Each process is required to remember, despite crashes, the highest proposal number it ever accepted, along with its
      associated value.

-   > Each process is also required to remember the max proposal number `n` in a `prepare` message it ever promised.
+   > Each process is also required to remember the max proposal number `n` of a `prepare` message it ever promised to.

 On receiving a `prepare` request each process must do following;